UPDATED, 3/21: The back-and-forth competition for YouTube’s No. 1 spot continues.

 On Thursday around 3:30 a.m.
 PT, T-Series climbed back on top for several hours — but after PewDiePie tweeted “This is not the end” (along with a BTS meme) his channel resumed the No. 1 spot.
 PewDiePie stood at 90.682 million subs as of 5 p.m.
 PT Thursday, with T-Series trailing at 90.654 million.

 The competition for first place between T-Series and the controversial Swedish-born YouTuber — whose name is Felix Kjellberg — has been closely followed by the YouTube community.
 It’s been viewed by some as tantamount to a culture war for YouTube, with PewDiePie as the native creator standard-bearer up against a corporate entertainment interest.

 The latest seesaws come after a bizarrely horrific turn of events last week in the “PewDiePie vs. T-Series” footrace — which may have deflated the pro-PewDiePie movement.
 The alleged attacker in the New Zealand mass shootings, in a Facebook live-stream of the massacre, reportedly urged people to “subscribe to PewDiePie.”
 The YouTube star has been criticized for making anti-Semitic jokes and using racist language in the past.
-In response to shootings, Kjellberg tweeted at 1 a.m.
+In response to the shootings, Kjellberg tweeted at 1 a.m.
 ET on March 15, “I feel absolutely sickened having my name uttered by this person.
 My heart and thoughts go out to the victims, families and everyone affected by this tragedy.”

 Subscriber counts for PewDiePie and T-Series have been running neck-and-neck over the past week, and T-Series actually has been briefly on top for a few minutes in recent days before it built a bigger lead Wednesday.